iag-sc31/iag-sc31.github.io/index.md

 - Innovations in software, data analyses and prediction methods of loading and tides
 - Induced seismicity
 - Tides and geodynamics in planets

-Carla Braitenberg, University of Trieste
-& Severine Rosat, University of Strasbourg and CNRS, _Chair and co-chair of Sub-Commission SC 3.1 Earth Tides and Geodynamics, International Association of Geodesy (IAG)_